bricef/htt/README.md

 ```

 ## Todo
+- QA
+  - [ ] Write intergation tests for htt.
+Make sure that mutating actions work as intended
 - Repos
   - [ ] Check if repo exists.
 If it doesn't clone it first
   - [ ] Handle case when local repo is behind remote.
 (Rebase?
 Merge?
 How?)